 From a routine exam and cleaning to full-mouth rehabilitation, our practice is equipped to handle all of your dental needs.
 To help you understand more about our office, we have included brief descriptions of some of our most common services on this page.

-Your first visit to our office is very important with regard to establishing your oral health baseline.
 We will begin by carefully reviewing your medical and dental histories and taking special note of all of your dental concerns, as well as any symptoms that you may be experiencing.
 This will be followed by a thorough clinical examination, including an oral cancer screening, periodontal evaluation, an analysis of your occlusion (bite) plus a thorough examination of your teeth, their supporting structures, and the complete orofacial area.
 Any needed diagnostic dental films will be taken at this time.

 If your teeth suffer from gaps, chips, stains, or discolorations you may be a candidate for porcelain veneers, a highly effective and minimally invasive cosmetic procedure that can achieve beautiful results.